ytakahashi/gecco/README.md

 - `--status`: only lists instances of specified status.
 - `--tagKey`, `--tagValue`: only lists instances which have specified tag.
+- `--output`: specifies output format like aws cli.
+Supported format is "text" (default) or "json".

 ### start/stop